rebelsky/sams-assorted-musings-reflections/clair-patterson.md

 ---

+Postscript: I'm happy to see that a few months after I wrote this musing, _The Grinnell Magazine_ published [a nice piece on Patterson](magazine.grinnell.edu/news/get-lead-out) written by Michele Regenold '89 and illustrated by Kevin Cannon '02.
+I take no credit for the piece; I assume that they were also inspored by Erickson.

+---

 [1] It makes me happy to know that Grinnell used to use the Latin ordering for academic degrees (*artium baccalaureus*, I believe).
 It's what Chicago used when I was there [2].